edbasti/product-list/README.md

 # Product List App

-This is a product list page created using React
+This is a product list page created using React, Typescript, Styled Components.

-## Feature

-- You can search product with Title.
-- You can filter search results by Gender and/or Sale.
-- If searched/filtered results exceed 100, you can paginate nicely😉
-- By clicking a product, you can check additional images(if it has) with carousel.
-- Every image is loaded asynchronously.
-- You can check any images even if you went off-line until page reload.

 ## Install Yarn